ceph/ceph/doc/man/8/radosgw-admin.rst

   Add a zone to a zonegroup.

 :command:`zonegroup create`
-  Create a new zone group info.
+  Create a new zonegroup info.

 :command:`zonegroup default`
   Set the default zone group.